SoumyaNayakk/portfolio-ai/readme.md

 Before using this app boilerplate, make sure you have the following:

-- Python 3.x installed on your system.
+- Google collab and postman account.
 - An active Qdrant Managed Cloud Service account.
 - Your Qdrant Managed Cloud Service credentials.